Closer Commutes – Our Mission

 “10,000 Closer Commutes for BC”

-We’ve launched a grassroots support campaign to encourage the BC Government to implement a region-wide campaign as soon as possible.
+We’ve launched a grassroots support campaign to encourage the BC Government to implement a province-wide commute trip reduction initiative as soon as possible.
 We are welcoming media partners, sponsors and endorsers.
-If you have contacts to suggest or expertise to offer, please email Bruce at email@example.com or phone 250-380-0998.
+If you have contacts to suggest or expertise to offer, please email Bruce at firstname.lastname@example.org or phone 250-380-0998.
 Thank you!

 Research & development already conducted on burden assessment, CloserCommutes toolkit and the Commuting/Congestion/Carbon Reduction Initiative action plan by Trelawny Consulting Group Ltd./CloseCommute Systems Inc./CloserCommutes.org